KEBC

 KEBC (1560 AM) is a commercial radio station licensed to Del City, Oklahoma, and serving the Oklahoma City Metroplex.
 It is owned by the Tyler Media Group and airs a sports format.
 The station's studios are on East Britton Road in Northeast Oklahoma City.
 Tyler Media owns two sports stations in Oklahoma City.
-Most programming on KEBC comes from the SportsMap Radio Network, while 107.7 KRXO-FM has mostly Oklahoma-based sports shows.
+Most programming on KEBC comes from the Vegas Stats & Information Network, while 107.7 KRXO-FM has mostly Oklahoma-based sports shows.

 By day, KEBC is powered at 1,000 watts.
 But because 1560 AM is a clear channel frequency, KEBC must use a directional antenna and reduce power at night to 250 watts to avoid interference.
 The transmitter site is off SE 25th Street near Interstate 35.
-Programming is also heard on a 250 watt FM translator K277DD at 103.3 MHz in Norman, Oklahoma.

 History

 the KEBC call sign was originally on 94.7FM.
 It originally stood for The Electronic Broadcast Company, established by Gene Wingate and Ronnie Tutor but utilized the slogan "Keep Every Body Country" and was the first top FM country station in Oklahoma City.
 The station was eventually sold and operated by Ralph Tyler.

 For a number of years the call sign was warehoused on 1340 AM (by CC to keep it away from the Tylers) ironically on the former KOCY radio, which for years was owned by Matt Bonebrake, was one of the first rock-and-roll stations in the OKC metro area back in the latter part of the 50s.
 The studios for KOCY back then were located at the Plaza Court Building at 10th and Classen.
 Dale Wheba, among others were jocks there.
 KOCY was one of the first 24-hour stations in the country at the time.
 It was rumored that Bonebrake made a million dollars a year for several years during KOCY's top-40 rock and roll days.
 When KOMA and then WKY dumped the network stuff and switched to rock and roll KOCY went "Modern Music" which is basically an MOR adult music format of the day.
 Studios for KOCY were eventually moved to 28th and Oklahoma, where 1340 currently still has transmitter facilities sporting the call of KEBC.
 After the station moved to 28th and Oklahoma, and switched to the Middle of the Road format, it went off the air at midnight.